 Abiotic non-living materials and conditions within a given ecosystem, including soil, rock, dead wood, litter or aqueous substrate, the atmosphere, weather and climate, topographic relief and aspect, the nutrient regime, hydrological regime, fire regime and salinity regime.

-Adaptive managemen a sophisticated form of ‘trial and error';.
-Using the currently best available knowledge, skills and technology an action is implemented and outcomes recorded including success, failures and potential for improvement.
+Adaptive management a sophisticated form of 'trial and error'.
+Using the best currently available knowledge, skills and technology an action is implemented and outcomes recorded including success, failures and potential for improvement.
 These learnings form the basis of the next round of decision making and trialling in a process of continuous improvement.

 Approach, (to restoration) the category of treatment (i.e. natural regeneration, assisted regeneration or reconstruction).

 Assisted regeneration the practice of fostering natural regeneration and recolonisation after actively removing ecological impediments (e.g. invasive species, fish barriers) and reinstating appropriate abiotic and biotic states (e.g. environmental flows, fire regimes).
 While generally this approach is typical of sites of low to intermediate degradation, even some very highly degraded sites have proven capable of natural recovery given appropriate treatment and sufficient time frames.